yurivictor/tweetable-text/README.md

 * Hook up color settings to CSS
 * Add bitly shortening for links
 * Move admin-only settings into separate class
+* Need to add hack to stop no tables error when plugin is activated
 * Submit pull request to jbenton